livecomsjournal/livecomsjournal.github.io/_author_instructions/05_tutorials.md

 changes; these tutorials are expected to be kept functioning and if they do not, they may be indicated as out-of-date on LiveCoMS' site.

-## Training articles: definition and scope
+## Training articles: Definition and scope
 Training articles are largely self-contained and introduce readers to the theory and/or typical procedures for a particular aspect of molecular simulation.
 Training articles need not refer to specific software commands and procedures but may do so to further the pedagogical goals of the paper.
 As needed, training articles are likely to display more details of calculations than typically are shown in research articles, for example, noting any mathematical principles or "tricks" used to derive key results.

 **Prerequisites for training articles**: Training articles should clearly state the target audience and knowledge prerequisites.
 Although the authors may imagine a particular career-level (e.g., undergraduate or graduate), given the diversity of disciplinary curricula, it is more important to specify precisely any knowledge prerequisites  (e.g., vector calculus, basic thermodynamics).
 If a particular software or programming environment plays a central role in the article, that should be specified.
 Key prerequisites should be noted in the article abstract to permit readers to rapidly ascertain an articles suitability.